-Inspection of investigation sites
+2.2.6 Inspection of investigation sites

-MDR Article 72(5) introduces the requirement that Member States inspect, at an appropriate level, investigation site(s) to check that clinical investigations are conducted in accordance with the requirements of the MDR and the clinical investigation plan (CIP).
+MDR Article 72(5) introduces the requirement that Member States inspect, at an appropriate level, investigation site(s) to check that clinical investigations are conducted in accordance with the requirements of the MDR and the CIP.
 This means that sponsors should ensure that the relevant investigation site involved in the conduct of a clinical investigation with the sponsor's medical device is adequately prepared for such an inspection.
 The areas inspected will depend upon the practices and procedures of the Member States.

-Procedures for immediate identification or recall
+2.2.7 Procedures for immediate identification or recall

-MDR Article 72(6) introduces a new requirement, which requires that the sponsor establishes a procedure for emergency situations which enables the immediate identification and, where necessary, an immediate recall of the devices used in the clinical investigation.
-It is expected that this procedure will be managed within the manufacturer's QMS.
+MDR Article 72(6) introduces a new requirement, which is that the sponsor establishes a procedure for emergency situations which enables the immediate identification and, where necessary, an immediate recall of the devices used in the clinical investigation.
+It is expected that this procedure will be managed within the manufacturer's OMS.

-Coordinated assessment procedure for clinical investigations
+2.2.8 Coordinated assessment procedure for clinical investigations

 MDR Article 78, Coordinated assessment procedure for clinical investigations, introduces a new process for submitting a clinical investigation application where the investigation is planned to be conducted in more than one Member State.
 The sponsor may submit a single application, transmitted by means of the electronic system referred to in MDR Article 73, to all Member States in which the investigation is to be conducted.
 The sponsor must propose that one of the Member States acts as the coordinating Member State.
 Initially, this procedure will involve only Member States voluntarily agreeing to apply the procedure.
-It becomes mandatory, however, on 27 May 2027, unless this date changes as a result of a review that must be conducted by the European Commission by 26 May 2026.
+It becomes mandatory, however, on 27 May 2027, unless this date changes as a result of a review that is to be conducted by the European Commission by 26 May 2026.

-SAE reporting to Member States
+2.2.9 SAE reporting to Member States